rwjdk/AiSamples/README.md

  - For RAG
    - [How to Create an Azure Search Service Resource in Azure](HowToGuides/HowToCreateAnAzureSearchResourceInAzure.md#how-to-create-an-azure-search-service-resource-in-azure)
    - [How to Create a CosmosDB Service Resource in Azure](HowToGuides/HowToCreateACosmosDbResourceInAzure.md)

+# Video Material
+For more AI Tutorials and videos, please see my [YouTube Channel](https://www.youtube.com/@rwj_dk/videos)